-• There were procedures in place for monitoring and managing risks to patient and staff safety.
-There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
-The practice had up to date fire risk assessments and carried out regular fire drills.
-All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+- There were procedures in place for monitoring and managing risks to patient and staff safety. - There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives. - The practice had up to date fire risk assessments and carried out regular fire drills.
+However we found that there had never been a fire drill completed whilst patients were on the premises. - All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly. - The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.